docker/docs/engine/installation/binaries.md

 a supported platform, you can try installing from static binaries.
 **This is strongly discouraged in production environments.**

-Static binaries for the `dockerd` (Docker daemon) binary are only available for Linux.
-Static binaries for the `docker` (Docker client) binary are available for Linux, MacOS, and Windows.
+Static binaries for the Docker daemon binary are only available for Linux (as `dockerd`) and Windows Server 2016 or Windows 10 (as `dockerd.exe`).
+Static binaries for the Docker client are available for Linux and macOS (as `docker`), and Windows Server 2016 or Windows 10 (as `docker.exe`).

 ## Install daemon and client binaries on Linux